What exactly is a wolfdog?

-A wolf dog is a hybrid mix between a domestic dog (Canis lupus familiaris) and a type of wolf subspecies of which there are four: the gray (Canis lupus), eastern timber wolf (Canis lycaon), red wolf (Canis rufus), and Ethiopian wolves (Canis simensis).
+Simply put, these dogs are partly wild, rather than being fully domesticated breeds like your average family dog.
+A wolfdog is a hybrid mix between a domestic dog (Canis lupus familiaris) and a type of wolf subspecies.
+There are four of these wolf subspecies: the gray (Canis lupus), eastern timber wolf (Canis lycaon), red wolf (Canis rufus), and the Ethiopian wolf (Canis simensis).

 Adolph Murie wrote in his book, "The Wolves of Mount McKinley":

 "I suppose that some of the variability exhibited in these wolves could have resulted from crossings in the wild with dogs.
 Such crosses in the wild have been reported and the wolf in captivity crosses readily with dogs.
 Some years ago at Circle, Alaska, a wolf hung around the settlement for some time and some of the dogs were seen with it.
 The people thought that the wolf was a female attracted to the dogs during the breeding period.
 However, considerable variability is probably inherent in the species, enough perhaps to account for the variations noted in the park and in skins examined.
 The amount of crossing with dogs has probably not been sufficient to alter much the genetic composition of the wolf population."

 Hybrid pups are also bred in captivity usually by taking a German Shepherd, which is a dog breed originally descended from a pure wolf, and breeding it with a wolf to create four different breeds.
 These dogs are bred for frigid temperatures, companion dogs, and military working dogs.

 - Wolamute or Malawolf: Cross between an Alaskan Malamute and a timber wolf

 - Saarloos wolfdog: German Shepherd and a Mackenzie Valley wolf

 - Lupo Italiano: Wolf from northern Lazio and German Shepherd